 1. Cook Your Own Feast of Favorite Foods

-When cooking for a crowd, you likely lovingly consider what everyone wants or you might even just stick to the traditional spread to avoid rocking the boat.
-When there’s no family on Thanksgiving, you can throw those considerations out the window and just cook what you love.
+When cooking for a crowd, you likely lovingly consider what everyone wants, or you might even stick to the traditional spread to avoid rocking the boat.
+When there’s no family on Thanksgiving, you can throw those considerations out the window and cook what you love.

 Would you rather have fish and chips than turkey and mashed potatoes?
 Not a problem.
 Want pizza for dinner?
 Absolutely.
 The sky is the limit in what you can make.
 Don’t forget all your favorite snacks, appetizers, and desserts, too.
 And if you make too much?
 That’s fine.
 It’ll stay good in the fridge for at least a few days.